WarrantyVoid/CarND-P02-Traffic-Sign-Classifier/writeup.md

 #### 2. Discuss the model's predictions on these new traffic signs

-The models predictions on the web data set are all correct (all, but the unknown image).This exceeds the precision of the test set, but that might be just caused by the small size of the web set.
+The models predictions on the web data set are all correct (all, but the unknown image).
+This exceeds the precision of the test set.
+That might be just caused by the small size of the web set, but might have been also positively influenced by the equalized sample count in training set.

 Furthermore, the predictions for all non-correct classes are almost 0, which means that the model has been very certain about its predictions.
 This is definitely a result of using the cross entropy as loss function.
-It come at the loss that the model is also almost certain about classes it doesn't even know.
-On the strong side, perpective, varying backgrounds, variying contrast/brightness and even a smiley face could not detract the network from delivering correct predictions.
+It comes at the loss that the model is also almost certain about classes it doesn't even know.
+On the strong side, perspective, varying backgrounds, variying contrast/brightness and even a smiley face could not detract the network from delivering correct predictions.

 #### 3. Describe how certain the model is when predicting on each of the five new images